3 business lessons I've learned from my children.

-What we can learn from kids.
+What we can learn a lot of life and business lessons from kids.
 When we are born, we’re pure light.
 We’re pure and without condition.
 And kids give us adults a glimpse into that world.
 We usually think that we as adults need to teach kids all kinds of things and even though that is true, there is also a lot that we can learn from them.
+In this article I share 3 business lessons.

 That’s why I find them such an inspiration for adults and also for us as entrepreneurs.
 They are great mirrors for opportunities when we dare to look.